JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ### Provided GATT Services and Characteristics

-Our custom firmware provides the following GATT Services:
+Our custom firmware *should* provide the following GATT Services:

 - **Heart Rate Service**: Provides access to R-R intervals in milliseconds.
 See the [Bluetooth SIG specification](https://www.bluetooth.com/de/specifications/specs/heart-rate-service-1-0/) for more details.
 - **Electrocardiograph Service**: Provides access to the ECG voltage measurements.